user604/jQuery.handleStorage/README.md

 * appID:   Unique application identifier
 * storage: HTML5 localStorage, sessionStorage and cookies supported
 * aes:     Use AES encryption for client storage objects

+## NOTES:
+If your paranoid about compromises to the newer HTML5 storage mechanisms usage of the sessionStorage option will destroy client storage data as the browser is exited.

 ## EXAMPLES: